totalperspective/fook/README.md

 ### Queries

-This `fook.query` namespace enables you to easily manipulate queries.
+The `fook.query` namespace enables you to easily manipulate queries.

 ```clojure